 The same glass after firing to a full fuse is shown directly below the cold glass.
 For kilnformed glass, refer to the bottom row.

-Contains Sulfur.
-May react with glass containing Copper, Lead or Silver.
+Contains Lead.
+May react with glasses containing Selenium or Sulfur.

 Some gold-bearing striking glasses like this one should be fired with a 2 hour hold at 1225°F during the initial stages of the firing cycle.
 If fired without this hold they may not strike at all, or they may strike but appear spotty and have a blue-brown cast, as opposed to the desired target colour.

 This full fuse schedule effectively strikes these glasses:

 Rate Temp Hold